|Monday:||7:30 AM - 5:30 PM|

 The suspension system may not be pretty to look at, but it provides you with a safe, comfortable ride — as long as you maintain it properly.
 You don't have to show it off, but you should be proud of it.

-Because the useful life of your suspension system contains these elements of unpredictability, it is important for MINNEAPOLIS drivers to have them inspected periodically.
+Because the useful life of your suspension system contains these elements of unpredictability, it is important for PRINCETON drivers to have them inspected periodically.
 Worn, broken and missing parts can be identified during an inspection at Affordable Transmissions .
 An ineffective suspension system will decrease the driver's control over a vehicle, so when it is damaged it frequently leads to the worst kind of vehicular damage — dangerous accidents.

 The suspension system is composed of springs and shock absorbers (or shocks).
 Springs suspend the weight of the vehicle above its axles.
 They allow the vehicle to “bounce” over bumps, which reduces the force of the impact on the vehicle.
-Shocks the rebound of the “bounce,” smoothing out the ride of the vehicle.
+Shocks reduce the rebound of the “bounce,” smoothing out the ride of the vehicle.
 They also force the tires to retain constant contact with the road.
 Shocks are responsible for “handling performance,” or the ease with which the driver controls the vehicle.

 The springs in the suspension system are heavy-duty and rarely break or wear out.
 Shock absorbers are tough, too, but they will wear out.